DerwenAI/pynock/README.md

-# nock
+# pynock

-This library `nock` provides Examples for working with low-level Parquet read/write efficiently in Python.
+This library `pynock` provides Examples for working with low-level Parquet read/write efficiently in Python.
 The intent is to serialize graphs which can align data representations for multiple areas of popular graph technologies: